ProhibitedTV/BitRiver-Live/README.md

 ./scripts/quickstart.sh
 ```

 The script checks for Docker/Docker Compose, writes a `.env` that matches `deploy/docker-compose.yml`, and boots the containers with `docker compose up -d`.
+After the API is reachable it runs the `bootstrap-admin` helper against the compose database, prints the seeded credentials, and reminds you to rotate the password on first login.
 Review and edit `.env` before inviting real viewers, then consult [`docs/quickstart.md`](docs/quickstart.md) for common follow-up commands and troubleshooting tips.

 ### Manual Go workflow